 Fieldwork provides you with an opportunity to extend your education beyond the classroom by working with an expert in an area of interest to you.
 You are required to complete a minimum of 15 hours of fieldwork experience with your mentor.
+These hours must be outside of school hours.
 The object of fieldwork is to build on the knowledge you currently possess and to provide a learning stretch, an opportunity for you to challenge your abilities or learn new skills.
 It must provide a chance for you to extend your knowledge and experience in your chosen area.